mericks/MERN-shopping-list/README.md

 Built with the MERN stack, Redux for state management, and Reactstrap and react-transition-group for styling.

 I worked on this app in order to practice implementation of Redux.
 I added the Wikipedia call in order to have some quick content and decided to work with axios rather than fetch to gain additional experience.
-Likewise, use of the reactstrap library was based on my desire for experience and exposure.
+Likewise, use of the reactstrap library was based on a desire for experience and exposure.

 ## Quick Start